peterlaurin/group_2/README.md

 CS122 group project

 This project analyzes gender disparities across academic disciplines and institutions.
 We scrape authorship data from journal websites and article search engines, assign gender to author names, and analyze the distribution of gender in specific academic disciplines, institutions, and geographic regions.
+You run this file runing "google-chrome website.html" in the terminal.

 Group Members:
 Lily Mansfield,